Royal man charged in mallet attack

 Mains got up from under the vehicle, saw the victim was holding a half-inch breaker bar and asked, "What are you doing with that?" authorities said.
 The victim told Mains he was "just holding it," authorities said.

-The victim said as he turned away, Mains picked up the mallet and struck him in the face and head multiple times, then continued hitting him in the back with the mallet as he fell to the ground, authorities said.
+The victim said as he turned away at one point, Mains picked up the mallet and struck him in the face and head multiple times, then continued hitting him in the back with the mallet as he fell to the ground, authorities said.

+The victim was treated at a hospital for injuries including facial and spine fractures and a subdural hematoma, or bleeding within the skull, authorities said.

 Mains was arrested shortly before 1:30 p.m.
 Wednesday on a charge of first-degree battery.
 He remained in the Garland County jail on Thursday in lieu of $25,000 bond.